Textualize/rich/CONTRIBUTING.md

 # Contributing to Rich

 This project welcomes contributions in the form of Pull Requests.
 For clear bug-fixes / typos etc. just submit a PR.
 For new features or if there is any doubt in how to fix a bug, you might want to open an issue prior to starting work, or email willmcgugan+rich@gmail.com to discuss it first.

 ## Development Environment

-To start developing with Rich, first create a _virtual environment_ then run the following to install development requirements:
+To start developing with Rich, run the following to install requirements:

 ```
-pip install -r requirements-dev.txt
 poetry install
 ```